 Spain has a strong cafe culture, and the owners of bars and cafes have

 has already seen a sharp fall in sales due to Spain's economic problems.

 However, doctors argue the new legislation

 will help smokers give up.
-Some 50,000 Spaniards a year died from smoking-related illnesses, according to figures from
+Some 50,000 Spaniards a year died from smoking-related

-died because of passive smoking.
+a day died because of passive smoking.

 BBC News Europe January 02, 2011